masterleros/bash-devops-libs/libs/README.md

     # Verify Dependencies (if applicable)
     verifyDeps <dep1> <dep2> ... <depN>
     ```
-4. Use the function `getArgs` to validate the passed arguments (Check documentation in `base.sh` file):
+3. Use the function `getArgs` to validate the passed arguments (Check documentation in `base.sh` file):
     ``` sh
     # Validate and get the required arguments
     # Special chars: '&' = not mandatory / '@' = get rest of arguments
     getArgs "arg1 arg2 &@other_args" ${@}
     ```
-5. Use the function `exitOnError` to explicitly show an error if it happens (if not, nothing will be shown and the execution will continue)
+4. Use the function `exitOnError` to explicitly show an error if it happens (if not, nothing will be shown and the execution will continue)
     ``` sh
     ((1/0))
     exitOnError "It has happend a division by 0 error here!"
     ```
-6. Include at the very end of you script the following instruction (this will export your functions when executing your script directly)
-    ``` sh
-    # Export internal functions
-    eval "${footLibScript}"
-    ```
-7. Document your library properly in the library folder and include a reference in this README.md file
+5. Document your library properly in the library folder and include a reference in this README.md file

 ## Sub Modules